Name Whisper — ENS Intelligence Layer MCP server

 The caller must own the BaseRegistrar ERC-721 token for the name.
 After reclaiming, you may also need to set the resolver if it was cleared.
 Endpoint: https://namewhisper.ai/mcp

 - get_agent_reputation - Check if an ENS name or wallet is a registered AI agent.
-Returns ENSIP-25 agent-registration verification (text record bindings between ENS names and on-chain agent registries), AI metadata from text records, and ERC-8004 reputation data when available.
+Returns ENSIP-25 agent-registration verification (text record bindings between ENS names and on-chain agent registries), AI metadata from text records, ERC-8004 identity + reputation data, and ERC-8217 binding status (whether the agent identity is bound to — and transfers with — the ENS name's token).

-ENSIP-25 verification is live: reads agent-registration text records from the name's resolver to confirm the ENS name ↔ registry binding.
+ENSIP-25 verification is live: reads agent-registration text records from the name's resolver to confirm the ENS name ↔ registry binding, then resolves each bound agentId against the canonical ERC-8004 Identity Registry.

 - search_agent_directory - Search the AI agent directory — find registered agents by name, capability, protocol support, or reputation.
 Powered by the live ERC-8004 registry via 8004scan (110,000+ agents indexed across 50+ chains).